David "Dave" Keith Bredy, 86, passed away Saturday, Jan. 16, 2021, at his home in Billings, surrounded by love.

 Even through the tough times, Dave always had God and his faith to guide him, which is something he was glad to have been able to pass along to his children.
 Dave's advice to his grandchildren was to keep your chin up high, do not let disappointments break you, be honest with yourself and others, always do the best of your ability, and stay positive through the journey of life itself.

 The family wishes to express their thanks to Dave's dear friends at Billings Clinic Cardiac Rehab and to the caring members of Compassus Hospice, whose support made it possible for him to spend his final weeks at home.

-Per his wishes cremation has taken place and a celebration of his life will be held at a future date.
-In lieu of flowers, please make donations in his name to St. Jude’s Children’s Hospital, Billings Clinic Foundation, or the charity of your choice.
+In lieu of flowers, please make donations in his name to St. Jude's Children's Hospital, Billings Clinic Foundation, or the charity of your choice.

 To send flowers to the family or plant a tree in memory of David “Dave” Keith Bredy, please visit our floral store.